kaixindelele/RHER/README.md

 The official code for paper “RHER: Relay-Style Learning for Robot Manipulation Tasks Using Continual Reinforcement Learning and Hindsight Experience Replay”

+If this paper is accepted, or the paper of multiple blocks is finished, I will release the code for the pytorch version.

 <details open="" class="details-reset border rounded-2">
   <summary class="px-3 py-2 border-bottom">
     <svg aria-hidden="true" viewBox="0 0 16 16" version="1.1" data-view-component="true" height="16" width="16" class="octicon octicon-device-camera-video">